MOOSE-Chem: Large Language Models for Rediscovering Unseen Chemistry Scientific Hypotheses: Appendix

+\paragraph{Markov Decision Process (MDP) Formulation.} Building upon this Markov property, we now interpret the sequential formation of hypotheses as a decision process.
+We therefore formalize this process as a \textit{Markov Decision Process (MDP)}, where: \begin{itemize} \item the \textbf{state} is $(b, h_{j-1})$, encoding the research background and the current intermediate hypothesis; \item the \textbf{action} is the selected inspiration $i_j$; \item the \textbf{transition function} is $P(h_j \mid b, h_{j-1}, i_j)$, yielding the next hypothesis state; and \item the \textbf{reward} can be defined as the quality or plausibility of the resulting hypothesis $h_j$ (e.g., as judged by an LLM or domain expert). \end{itemize}

-where each transition is still conditioned on the background knowledge $b$, though $b$ is omitted from the notation to emphasize the Markov structure of the progression.
+Each transition remains conditioned on the background knowledge $b$, though $b$ is omitted from the notation to emphasize the Markov structure of the progression.
+This MDP view implies that hypothesis discovery can be modeled as a sequential policy choosing inspirations and applying transition dynamics to update the intermediate hypothesis state.
+We next make this view explicit in the probability space.

-Building on this visualization, we formalize the formation of a hypothesis $h$ (specifically, $h = h_k$) as a constructive process that sequentially integrates a set of inspirations $\{i_1, \ldots, i_k\}$ into intermediate hypothesis states $\{h_1, \ldots, h_k\}$.
+Building on this formulation, we interpret the formation of a hypothesis $h$ (specifically, $h = h_k$) as a \textit{constructive process} that sequentially integrates a set of inspirations $\{i_1, \ldots, i_k\}$ into intermediate hypothesis states $\{h_1, \ldots, h_k\}$.

-Formally, the conditional probability $P(h \mid b)$ can be expressed as a marginal over all valid sequences of inspirations that can generate $h$:
+Formally, the conditional probability $P(h \mid b)$ can be expressed as a marginal over all valid sequences of inspirations that can generate $h$ (supported by assumption in Equation~\ref{eq:assumption_appendix} and \textit{uniqueness assumption}):

-where $\Pi_k$ denotes the set of all permutations of $\{1, \ldots, k\}$ applied to the inspirations $\{i_1, \ldots, i_k\}$ such that the resulting composition yields the final hypothesis $h_k = h$, under the assumption in Equation~\ref{eq:assumption_appendix}, which specifies that $h$ is fully determined by $b$ and $\{i_1, \ldots, i_k\}$.
+where $\Pi_k$ denotes the set of all permutations of $\{1, \ldots, k\}$ applied to the inspirations $\{i_1, \ldots, i_k\}$ such that the resulting composition yields the final hypothesis $h_k = h$, under the assumptions of Equation~\ref{eq:assumption_appendix} and the \textit{uniqueness assumption}, which specify that $h$ is fully determined by $b$ and $\{i_1, \ldots, i_k\}$.
 In this context, $h_j$ represents the intermediate hypothesis state obtained after integrating $i_{\pi(j)}$ at step $j$.

 The degree to which the order of inspirations $\{i_1, \ldots, i_k\}$ affects hypothesis formulation can vary across disciplines.
 In empirical sciences such as chemistry, the contributions of individual inspirations are largely interchangeable, and their order of integration has limited impact on the final hypothesis, resulting in a large $|\Pi_k|$.
-Conversely, in disciplines like mathematics, where hypotheses (e.g., theorems) often require constructing a specific sequence of lemmas and prior results, the ordering of inspirations is more constrained and may follow a near-deterministic path.
+Conversely, in disciplines such as mathematics, where hypotheses (e.g., theorems) often require constructing a specific sequence of lemmas and prior results, the ordering of inspirations is more constrained and may follow a near-deterministic path.